choshun/slider-puzzle/README.md

 Configurable canvas puzzle that solves itself ╰(✿˙ᗜ˙)੭━☆ﾟ.* ･｡ﾟ

-I obviously had the most trouble with the solving algorithm.
+I had the most trouble with the solving algorithm.
 The sources that I based this off of were:

 * [youtube video](https://www.youtube.com/watch?v=b19e0_NlD-U&t=438) That psuedocode helped a lot.
 * [wikipedia](https://en.wikipedia.org/wiki/A*_search_algorithm) As a sanity check